Types

 Patterns:

-• smoke, potion break, ender signal, mobspawner flames, arrow particles, jumping rabbit, hurt, wolf smoke, wolf hearts, wolf shaking, sheep eating, iron golem offering rose, villager hearts, angry villager entity, happy villager entity, witch magic, zombie turning to a villager, firework explosion, love hearts, squid rotation reset, entity poof, guardian target, block with shield, shield break, armor stand hit, hurt by thorns, iron golem sheathing rose, resurrection by totem, hurt by drowning, hurt by explosion, explosion, large explosion, huge explosion, firework's spark, water bubble, water splash, water wake, suspended, void fog, critical hit, magical critical hit, smoke particle, large smoke, spell, spell, potion swirl, transparent potion swirl, witch spell, water drip, lava drip, angry villager, happy villager, small smoke, note, portal, flying glyph, flame, lava pop, cloud, coloured dust, snowball break, snow shovel, slime, heart, item crack, block break, block dust, water drop, mob appearance, dragon breath, end rod, damage indicator, sweep attack, falling dust, totem, spit, squid ink, bubble pop, current down, bubble column up, nautilus, dolphin, sneeze, campfire cosy smoke, campfire signal smoke, composter, flash, falling lava, landing lava, falling water, dripping honey, falling honey, landing honey, falling nectar, soul fire flame, ash, crimson spore, warped spore, soul, dripping obsidian tear, falling obsidian tear, landing obsidian tear, reverse portal, white ash, falling spore blossom, spore blossom air, small flame, snowflake, dripping dripstone lava, falling dripstone lava, dripping dripstone water, falling dripstone water, glow squid ink, glow, wax on, wax off, electric spark, scrape, sonic boom, sculk soul, sculk charge, sculk charge pop, shriek
+• smoke, potion break, ender signal, mobspawner flames, arrow particles, jumping rabbit, hurt, wolf smoke, wolf hearts, wolf shaking, sheep eating, iron golem offering rose, witch magic, zombie turning to a villager, firework explosion, love hearts, squid rotation reset, entity poof, guardian target, block with shield, shield break, armor stand hit, hurt by thorns, iron golem sheathing rose, resurrection by totem, hurt by drowning, hurt by explosion, poof, large explosion, explosion emitter, firework, bubble, splash, water wake, underwater, critical hit, enchanted hit, smoke, large smoke, effect, instant effect, entity effect, witch, dripping water, dripping lava, angry villager, happy villager, mycelium, note, portal, enchant, flame, lava pop, cloud, dust, snowball, slime, heart, item, block, rain, elder guardian, dragon breath, end rod, damage indicator, sweep attack, falling dust, totem of undying, spit, squid ink, bubble pop, current down, bubble column up, nautilus, dolphin, sneeze, campfire cosy smoke, campfire signal smoke, composter, flash, falling lava, landing lava, falling water, dripping honey, falling honey, landing honey, falling nectar, soul fire flame, ash, crimson spore, warped spore, soul, dripping obsidian tear, falling obsidian tear, landing obsidian tear, reverse portal, white ash, dust color transition, vibration, falling spore blossom, spore blossom air, small flame, snowflake, dripping dripstone lava, falling dripstone lava, dripping dripstone water, falling dripstone water, glow squid ink, glow, wax on, wax off, electric spark, scrape, sonic boom, sculk soul, sculk charge, sculk charge pop, shriek, cherry leaves, egg crack, dust plume, white smoke, gust, small gust, large gust emitter, small gust emitter, trial spawner detection, ominous trial spawner detection, vault connection, infested, cobweb, dust pillar, ominous spawning, raid omen, block marker

 Since: 2.1